WCCD

 WCCD (1460 AM) is a non-commercial educational radio station licensed to Painesville, Ohio, carrying an urban contemporary gospel format.
 Owned by Radio Advantage One, LLC, WCCD serves Lake County and eastern parts of Greater Cleveland.
-It is an affiliate for the Cleveland Cavaliers Radio Network.
 WCCD's studios and transmitter are located on the northeastern end of Painesville.

 History

 The station signed on the air on April 25, 1956, as WPVL (Where People Value Listening), a daytime only station.
 Somerset Broadcasting, Inc. was the owner under President/General Manager & Chief Engineer, Carl R. Lee.
 The station was originally located 102 S. Park Place in downtown Painesville, just a few steps from Carlisle-Allen Department Store and the Parmly Hotel.
 The original staff featured Elwood Thompson, who moved from WVSC, Somerset, Pennsylvania to be WPVL's first Program Director, James Ahlstrom was News and Sports Director and Tom Christen acted as the station's Farm Director.
 A couple of years later, the Sales Manager was Don Atkin, on-air personalities were, Jim Stephenson, Promotion Manager and on-air talent, Dick Gascoigne, and Bill Starkey, Sports Director.

 WCCD's transmitter site in Painesville.

 In 1959, WPVL, Inc. built new studios in a new building at 713 Fobes Street which later was rechristened One Radio Place.
 The station is still located at this address.
 Carl R. Lee also was involved in the ownership and building of another AM daytime station, WDLR (1550 AM) in Delaware, Ohio.

 It became WQLS on January 15, 1984.
 WQLS was acquired by Dale Broadcasting, then the owner of WBKC (1560 AM) in Chardon.
 It was purchased in late November 1985 for $750,000.
 WQLS's call letters were changed to WBKC on March 3, 1986.
 WBKC later had a full service, adult contemporary format, mixing music, news and sports.